Ervín Černý: Historical geography

 Ervín Černý was also a prominent scientist in the field of historical geography.
 Over 40 years of scientific endeavour in this field he explored a territory of over 600 square kilometres of his native Drahany Upland (Drahanská vrchovina) to discover 62 decayed medieval settlements including their forest areas.
 He published more than 70 scientific papers in this field, and six of them were released in book form.
 He dedicated his book of epical poems, Zelený barvínek, to his native region.

 He spent many years painstakingly collecting information about the history of his native village.
 In 1999 he presented Podomí with his detailed Chronicle to mark 650 years of the municipality.

 Barvínek

 In 1997, Černý greeted an initiative of several citizens of the microregion (comprising the communities of Podomí, Krásensko, Ruprechtov and Senetářov) and helped to establish a civic association for the advancement of extracurricular education of children and young people.
 He was delighted by the proposal to call the new association “Barvínek” as a token of appreciation by his fellow citizens.
 “Barvínek” stood in good stead to Černý in the reclamation of a local well, and worked to edit the Podomí Chronicles and to organize an exhibition on his life and scientific as well as artistic endeavours.
 Together, they published the book "The Drahany Upland" and staked out an educational hiking trail of the same name (with five information desks).
 Barvínek activists helped Černý in his late years with the archeological research of decayed settlements and organized his lectures and public meetings.
+He also wrotte "Zaniklé středověké osady a jejich plužiny", where he describe medivel villages in Drahánská vrchovina in 1979.
+This book is manual for archeologist, where he describe how you can find medieval village and how to document it.